 For services that have an accompanying cost, please see the list of charged services.

 - All purchases of computer equipment should be coordinated with ENS staff.

-Any CSU computing equipment purchased through ENS will be supported at no extra cost.
-Computing equipment purchased through other channels will be supported at the rate of $37/hour.
-(Sorry, we do not service personal computers.)
+All CSU computing equipment purchased through ENS will be supported at no extra cost.
+Computing equipment purchased through other channels may be supported at the rate of $37/hour; ENS will evaluate this equipment, prior to doing any work, to determine if we will support it and will provide a cost estimate to the client; ENS will not support computers purchased from CSU Surplus property.
+ENS does not service personally-owned computers but the Help Desk in the Morgan Library does.
 It is understood that there are a broad array of computing needs in our college and that no single solution is adequate.
 Checking with ENS prior to ordering simply ensures a mutual understanding of the support available for a purchased item.

 - Administrative privileges

 ENS reserves the right to deny any user local administrative privileges on a desktop system which ENS supports.
 Administrative privileges will be granted or revoked at the discretion of the ENS technician working on the system.
 If a user does have administrative access, it will be tied to his/her Engineering login (rather than a separate account).